A retired New York executive fits his Crystal Lake life into a small antique cabin (with style) in the age of the McMansion.

 The renovation did make one change to the old cottage: a tiny bedroom was converted into a bathroom/laundry room.
 Outside, a wobbly boathouse was demolished and replaced with a sturdy two-berth garage.
 “I wanted the addition to look like another cabin and the garage to look like one, too,” says the owner.
 “The idea is to have a family of little buildings.”

-Since the major construction was completed in 2005, the new owner has had time to make smaller improvements, such as remodeling the garden shed.
-Beulah-based carpenter and woodworker Steve Knapp has helped, building new doors and kitchen cabinets and installing the Cape Cod–style garden gate and split-rail fence.
+Since the major construction was completed, the new owner has had time to make smaller improvements, such as remodeling the garden shed.
+Beulah-based woodworker Steve Knapp has helped, building new doors and kitchen cabinets.

-Much of the landscaping work, however, has been done by the owner himself, a retired New York City executive who has made a second career in the horticulture and garden design business.
+The owner, a retired New York City executive, has made a second career in the horticulture and garden design business.
 He cleared the overgrowth from the one-acre property, which actually sits across the road from the lake, and has been continually improving its gardens.
 Last summer, he planted a line of roses along the split-rail fence.
-With the chores done, it’s time to relax.
-“This summer,” he says, “I’m going to get a kayak.”

 Custom door, trim & cabinetry